 Ph.D.
 Thesis Committees

-Facing Pilgrimage: Tenon Head Sculptures at the Ceremonial Center of Chavín de Huántar, Peru (in progress)
+Facing Pilgrimage: Tenon Head Sculptures at the Ceremonial Center of Chavín de Huántar, Peru (reader, in progress)

 M.A.
 Thesis Committees

-Heavenly Perspectives: Imagining Celestial Space in Giovanni di Paolo’s Paradiso Miniatures (second examiner, Spring 2019)
+Heavenly Perspectives: Imagining Celestial Space in Giovanni di Paolo’s Paradiso Miniatures (examiner, 2019)

-The Early Career of John Gadsby Chapman (third examiner, Spring 2016)
+The Early Career of John Gadsby Chapman (examiner, 2016)

-The Emulative Copy: Andrea del Sarto’s 1525 Pope Leo X with Two Cardinals (second examiner, Spring 2016)
+The Emulative Copy: Andrea del Sarto’s 1525 Pope Leo X with Two Cardinals (examiner, 2016)

 Undergraduate Independent Study Project Advisor